Graham Bidstrup: The Angels

 Bidstrup (a.k.a.
 Buzz Throckman until 1978) joined Adelaide-band the Angels in August 1976 after the release of their first single "Am I Ever Gonna See Your Face Again".
-He was recorded on four studio albums with the band, The Angels (1977), Face to Face (1978), No Exit (1979) and Dark Room (1980).
+He recorded four studio albums with the band, The Angels (1977), Face to Face (1978), No Exit (1979) and Dark Room (1980).
 Three of these albums were certified platinum, with two reaching the top ten Kent Music Report albums chart.
 In 1980, Bidstrup co-wrote and co-produced the Angels' top ten single, "No Secrets" with their singer Bernard "Doc" Neeson.
 Bidstrup left the Angels in 1981 to focus on screen music production.
 He worked on Heatwave (1982), Starstruck (1982) and Greetings from Wollongong (1983).
 The related soundtracks had performances by Australian bands, the Riptides, the Honeymoon, and the Numbers.

 Gang Gajang

 Bidstrup was a founding member of Gang Gajang in Sydney in 1984.
 During 1983 Bailey (bandmate from the Angels), Mark Callaghan from the Riptides, (a band Bidstrup had previously produced) and Kayellen Bee wrote songs and performed on the soundtrack to the ABC TV series, Sweet and Sour (1984).
 Bidstrup was also Associate Music Director for the series.
 With the addition of Geoffrey Stapleton on keyboards and Robert James on lead guitar in 1985, Gang Gajang released four albums.
 Their self titled album includes the track, "Sounds of Then (This is Australia)".
 Bidstrup was the music director for the Quiksilver cult surf film, Mad Wax, which showcased Gang Gajang's music.
 They were consequently voted No. 1 band in the world by the World Professional Surfers' Association for 1988/1989.
 The group were intermittently active for both live performances and recording; they celebrated their 30th anniversary in 2015.